w3c/cg-program/transfer-considerations.md

 * Do the Community Group and the potential venue for standardization share expectations about how revisions will be handled?
    * From a W3C perspective, it is acceptable for a Community Group to continue to incubate new material relative to a Specification that it has handed off to a standards group (a W3C Working Group or other SDO).
    * In this case, clear communication about “what is being standardized” and “what is being incubated” is critical to avoid market confusion.

-## Logistical Considerations

-* Do you have a regular point of contact on the W3C staff?
-* Are you using the IPR checker on your repos?

-## Notes

-* In the future we may turn this into a checklist to be completed as input from CG Chairs to a conversation with staff.